-However, as described above, GLOMAP-mode can be run with several possible aerosol configurations (referred to as "mode set-ups", see Tables 19 and 20).
-For instance, in TOMCAT-GLOMAP mode, the standard GLOMAP-mode configuration (as described in Mann et al. (2012)) has dust included within the UKCA modal framework, with all 7 modes active (MS8).
-Another possible GLOMAP-mode set-up (MS4) neglects dust but allows secondary organic aerosol mass to be tracked separately from primary organic carbon mass in a second OC component (OC2) in the 4 soluble modes as used in TOMCAT-GLOMAP mode by Spracklen et al. (2011).
+However, as described above, GLOMAP-mode can be run with several possible aerosol configurations (referred to as "mode set-ups", see Tables 23 and 24).
+For instance, in TOMCAT-GLOMAPmode, the standard GLOMAP-mode configuration (as described in Mann et al. (2012)) has dust included within the UKCA modal framework, with all 7 modes active (MS8).
+Another possible GLOMAP-mode set-up (MS4) neglects dust but allows secondary organic aerosol mass to be tracked separately from primary organic carbon mass in a second OC component (OC2) in the 4 soluble modes as used in TOMCAT-GLOMAPmode by Spracklen et al. (2011).

-A simpler configuration (MS2) neglects both dust and carbonaceous aerosol components, tracking only sulphate and sea-salt mass components in just 4 soluble modes.
+A simpler configuration (MS1) neglects both dust and carbonaceous aerosol components, tracking only sulphate and sea-salt mass components in just 4 soluble modes.
 This configuration was used in HadGEM3-UKCA to study changes to stratospheric aerosol after the Pinatubo eruption (Emmerson et al. (2012, in prep.)).
-Note however, that although these stratospheric aerosol simulations have been carried out extensively at MetUM version v7.3, and the necessary code updates lodged to the MetUM trunk at v8.2 that part of the code is untested at that model version.
+Note however, that although these stratospheric aerosol simulations have been carried out extensively at MetUM version v7.3, and the necessary code updates lodged to the MetUM trunk at v8.2, that part of the code is untested at present.